CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab6.1.md

 ## Task 5: Create Relationships

-Ok now we are ready to build the model, build relationships between tables, and create measures.
+Ok, now we are ready to build the model, build relationships between tables, and create measures.

 1. From the **bottom panel** select **Model**.
 You will notice the center pane looks like the Model view we see in Power BI Desktop.